irchelp/irchelp.github.io/clients/webclients.md

 ## Hosted Clients

-### Mibbit

-Mibbit is a large, public web gateway designed to be easily embedded as a widget on other pages, as well as used directly.
-Mibbit is able to connect to most networks, and when used directly, supports multiple network connections and most features of a desktop client, but because it proxies connections to the IRC servers through it's own service, it's been banned from some servers and networks at various times.

 ### KiwiIRC
 [KiwiIRC](https://kiwiirc.com/) is both a open source, self-hosted web IRC client, and operates a public web gateway with support for a number of popular IRC networks.
 Unlike most web clients, it provides users with a scripting interface, and it's designed for both desktop and mobile use.